This page contains guidance for ECTAS peer reviewers,

 A peer review team is made up of a lead reviewer and two other

 peer reviewers.
-All peer reviewers need to attend an ECTAS
+All peer reviewers need to complete a training

-Peer Reviewer Training Day, which is free for members to
+course, which is free for members to attend.

-To find out more and register for the day, please contact
+To find out more and register for the training,

 What does the peer reviewer training involve?